 More on Government Oversight & Ethics

-WASHINGTON - Today, Congressman Ted W. Lieu (D-Los Angeles County) issued the following statement after Judiciary Chairman Jerry Nadler announced this morning the scope of the Committee's oversight agenda in the coming months.
+WASHINGTON - Today, Congressman Ted W. Lieu (D-Los Angeles County) issued the following statement on the House's move to open an impeachment inquiry into the President.

 "Congress has two grave powers: the power to declare war and the power to impeach.
 Impeachment should never be the first option for Congress.
 It comes with huge institutional and political implications for our country.
 It requires careful consideration and strong evidence.